aws-lite/aws-lite/plugins/lambda/readme.md

   - Maximum time (in seconds) from 0 to 300 that Lambda may spend gathering records before invoking the function
   - [More details (AWS)](https://docs.aws.amazon.com/lambda/latest/dg/API_CreateEventSourceMapping.html#lambda-CreateEventSourceMapping-request-MaximumBatchingWindowInSeconds)
 - **`MaximumRecordAgeInSeconds` (number)**
-  - Maximum age from -1 (infinite, default) to 604800 of an event before it will be discarded; only for `Kinesis` and `DynamoDB` streams
+  - Maximum age between -1 (infinite, default) to 604,800 of an event before it will be discarded; only for `Kinesis` and `DynamoDB` streams
 - **`MaximumRetryAttempts` (number)**
-  - Maximum number of tries from -1 (infinite, default) to 10000 before a record is discarded; `Kinesis` and `DynamoDB` only
+  - Maximum number of tries between -1 (infinite, default) to 10,000 before a record is discarded; `Kinesis` and `DynamoDB` only
 - **`ParallelizationFactor` (number)**
-  - Number of batches from 1 to 10 that can be processed from each shard concurrently
+  - Number of batches between 1 to 10 that can be processed from each shard concurrently
 - **`Queues` (array)**
   - Array of exactly 1 string specifying the name of the `Amazon MQ` broker destination queue to consume
 - **`ScalingConfig` (object)**